The medium is the message

 A communication, technology and culture degree from Bridgewater College prepares you for success.
 You’ll gain a critical understanding of communication history and current practices, including message design in diverse technological environments.

 You’ll be a better communicator, not just professionally, but in your personal life as well.
 Explore careers in advertising, broadcasting, education, government, healthcare, human resources, marketing, public relations, research and more.

-The curriculum is interdisciplinary, and you’re encouraged to take classes such as visual design in the art department or technical writing in the English department.
+The curriculum is interdisciplinary, and you’re encouraged to take classes from other departments, such as visual design or writing, to match your career goals.
 Design your own path with your advisor from the courses below.